Follow Us

 admissions@kii.edu.au

-Step 3 (Course Entry Requirement Test - CERT)
+Step 3 (Course Entry Requirement Test - CERT, LLN & Digital Literacy)

 Step 4 (Student Offer)

-KII will review the application for enrolment, interview and Course Entry Requirement Test (CERT), and if found eligible, the applicant will be sent a Letter of Offer and Student Agreement with an invoice of $1500.00 (refundable) and an enrolment fee of $250 (non-refundable) to ensure the position for the student in the next intake.
-Letter of Offer is valid for 14 working days only.
+KII will review the application for enrolment, the results for CERT, Digital literacy and LLN Test, and if found eligible, the applicant will be sent a Letter of Offer and Student Agreement with an invoice of outlining the “initial fees” (refundable) you will be required to pay and an enrolment fee of $300 (non-refundable) to ensure a position for the student in the next intake.
+The letter of Offer is valid for 28 calendar days only.
 After this date, the position will be offered to another applicant.
 It is important to note that the offer made by KII is conditional based on the student meeting the minimum requirements for the course.

 • Advise the course name, content and duration of the course in which the student is to be enrolled and any conditions on his or her enrolment